nastanford/KnowledgeBase/KnowledgeBase/Projects/OEM - COOP Tools.md

 ### Essential Process:
 1.  [x]  Replace “Leadership Succession Table” with “Essential Processes”
 2.  [x]  Typo under Continuity Strategies, “preforms” should be “performs”
-3.   [ ] Time-sensitivity should be a drop down….is it already?
+3.   [ ] TimeSensitivity should be a drop down….is it already?
 If not, please add as options: Immediately, Within a few days, Within a couple week, and In a month or more.
-(Done on Development but waiting for insert permissions on Production.)
+- (Done on Development but waiting for insert permissions on Production.)
+- Waiting on DBA's to get the table done for Processes so I can input the new TimeSensitivity.
 - [ ] i.
 Dropdown should be applied (or auto-populated) for time-sensitivity in Essential Job Aids too.

 ### Essential Process Job Aids: **Authorities**